Doocey/tyne-time/src/content/posts/2014-01-26-midterm-report-newcastle-united-squad-player-analysis.md

 ---
-title: 'Midterm Report: Newcastle United squad player analysis'
+title: "Midterm Report: Newcastle United squad player analysis"
-description: 'Tyne Time concludes its Midterm Report series with a look at the other players in the Newcastle United squad that have contributed so far this season.'
+description: "Tyne Time concludes its Midterm Report series with a look at the other players in the Newcastle United squad that have contributed so far this season."
 author: Kevin Doocey
 type: post
 date: 2014-01-26T17:22:19+00:00